cesium/guides/src/pages/docs/git.md

 You can replace `nano` with any other editor, like `vim`, but `nano` is lightweight and easy to use.

-Now you simply drop the commits you don't want and keeps the ones you do, like the image.
+Now you simply drop the commits you don't want and keep the ones you do, like the image.

 ![Interactive Rebase in progress](/images/git/rebase.png "Interactive Rebase")